 But I have no backup.
 I am, however, supported by a vast web of effort and expertise by others that I assume will work in my favor.
 I am well aware that this very evening of black men from Nigeria, Sudan and Somalia will climb aboard rafts in the hope of being taken to Europe, where no one will welcome their arrival.
 They don’t have ATM cards.
 There’s a good chance some of them will drown or be abandoned by the people who took their life savings to provide passage.

 The person enjoying entitlement is usually unaware of its existence.
 Pretty girls are used to the attention of men.
 Doors open for them, seemingly automatically.
 White men with passports and visas aren’t as afraid of traveling as are impoverished boat people when they cast their fate to the winds.

 Grace is another name for an unearned gift.
 I’m writing this on a machine that cost me $400 two years ago.
 Today a similar machine can be bought for half the price.
 To do the research and development to create such a machine from scratch would cost an incalculable sum.
 We are all riding on the shoulders of others.

-By the way, I forgot to check the hotel I had booked on Agoda, and forgot that my phone would not work here in a different country.
+By the way, I forgot to write down on a piece of paper the hotel which I had booked on Agoda, and forgot that my phone would not work here in a different country.
 So I let the cab driver take me another hotel, which turns out to be around the corner from the hotel I had already booked.
 I mis-remembered the details of that Agoda transaction, and it turns out that I paid in advance.
 So tonight I’m paying for two places at once.
 Oh well.